 Where do you start?
 There are just a few tripod characteristics that should matter to you.
 Here are the features of tripods you'll want to pay attention to.

 Beginners don't need to buy tripod heads and legs separately.
 You can save money by buying complete tripods rather than buying the head and legs as separate components.

-Beginning photographers like you don't have a full-sized sensor pro camera body and you don't need a heavy duty tripod.
-New photographers typically use point and shoot and small DSLR cameras that don't require high capacity tripods.
+Beginning photographers like you don't have a full-sized sensor pro camera body and so you don't need a heavy duty tripod.
+New photographers who use point and shoot cameras and small DSLR cameras don't need to buy a high capacity tripod.
+Save your money.

 You can get tabletop tripods, mini tripods, compact tripods, travel tripods, and tall tripods.
 The important thing to remember is how tall you are and the type of photography you'll be doing.